Birth Doula Support

 I will remain with you for an hour or so after the birth, until you are comfortable and ready for quiet time with loved ones.
 While supporting you is my top priority, unless requested otherwise, I enjoy taking pictures and recording information for your birth story if possible (captured only as a keepsake for you).
 I can help you create the environment that you want for your new family’s first few “golden hours” together.
 I can help with initial breastfeeding, as desired.
 We will schedule your postpartum visit in the week or two following the birth.
 This meeting typically lasts about 90 minutes and allows me to see how you and your family are adjusting, assist you with minor issues, and listen to your birth story.
 If you desire further support for your transition, postpartum doula care can be added to your support package.

-Discounts available for student/teaching families, military, fire, EMS, and law enforcement families, and low-income households.
+Discounts available for student/teaching families, military, fire, EMS, and law enforcement families.